Heatherwilliams2/Introducing-You/README.md

 I was born to the _loving_ family of my Mom, Shannon Williams and my Dad, Kerry Williams.
 I have three sisters.
 Amber, the eldest, is 16, Megan, my twin who is 14 and my youngest sister, Erin who is 8 years old.
 Megan and I take dance classes at Allegro Danceworks.
 This is my **favourite** hobby, because dance has no stress.
 If you have had a bad day at school, dance helps you to relax.
  Another way I relax myself is to read **lots of books**.
 My favourite series is Harry Potter.:books:
 I love listening to music when I’m doing homework.
 My favourite song is _“She Ain’t There To Kiss Me”_ by Brett Young.
-I also listen to any song from the musicals Les Miserables and Mammamia.:music_note: My favourite actors are Eddie Redmayne and Amanda Seyfried.
+I also listen to any song from the musicals Les Miserables and Mammamia.:musical_note: My favourite actors are Eddie Redmayne and Amanda Seyfried.
 _Anything_ italian is my favourite food, _I love spaghetti the most,_ italian food is my **_all time favourite_** because it’s **amazing!!!!!** There are so many sauce recipes to make to even more excellent.:spaghetti:
 I do a paper route every Wednesday.
 I make $10 a week, good pocket money.
  My strengths are time management and organization.
 One of weaknesses is I put a lot of pressure on myself, which sometimes turns into a positive result.